hussain-sihor/Blend/README.md

    This will launch the Blend Chat App on your local environment.

-## Issues

-If you encounter any issues or have suggestions for improvement, please feel free to [open an issue](https://github.com/your-username/blend-chat-app/issues).

-## License

-Blend Chat App is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or need further assistance, you can reach us at blendchat@example.com.
+If you have any questions or need further assistance, you can reach us at sihorwalahussain@example.com.

 Happy chatting with Blend Chat App! 🚀